Friday 22nd March 2024, The QEII Conference Centre, Westminster, London.

 Defining pelvic anatomy – how to identify ureters, the utero-sacral ligaments and more

-Prof Antonia Testa, Professor of Gynaecology, Gemelli University Hospital, Rome
+Prof Antonia Testa, Professor of Gynaecology, Gemelli University Hospital, Rome, Italy

 14:20